Pediatric Cancer Data Commons

 The Survival type drop down can be used to select Overall or Event-Free survival.

 End time is used to select the maximum time (in years) that will appear on the x-axis.
+The default is five years.
+If left blank, the maximum number of years will be shown for which data is available.

 Time interval is used to determine the frequency of hash marks appearing on the x-axis, both on the survival curve and in the Number at risk table shown below the curve.
+Default is one year.

 The Query page is used to create queries using the GraphiQL tool. (additional information to be provided in a future release of the User Guide).